Quality First Aid Products

 We could write a bunch of quasi-legal mumbo-jumbo here, but here it is in a nutshell: Your contact and other information is NEVER passed on to anyone else without your specific request.
 We do occasionally send information about new products or programs to our client list, but you can tell us not to send you anything after the first such message.

 We use a secure shopping cart system to safeguard your credit card information.
-After an order is processed, we delete the order from the cart system, and we only retain your credit card number on the paper or electronic record of the transaction provided by TD Merchant PC.
+After an order is processed, we delete the order from the cart system, and we only retain your credit card number on the paper or electronic record of the transaction provided by our merchant credit card supplier.
 If you become a regular repeat customer, we may ask permission to retain your information in our accounting system (QuickBooks) which is password protected and secure.

 Reselling our products